sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```
 <br>

-To identify respondents who only owned HOTAS-style controllers, we manually reviewed the unique text entry responses provided under the Q1 “Other” option (*Do you own any of the following flight simulation yokes? (select all that apply)*).
+To identify respondents who only owned HOTAS-style controllers, each unique text entry responses provided under the Q1 “Other” option (*Do you own any of the following flight simulation yokes? (select all that apply)*) were reviewed.

 After identifying which controllers were HOTAS-style and determining the set of respondents who owned these exclusively, I compiled the controller names into an object called exc_filter, which was later used as a filter.